until-it-breaks/SmartTemperatureMonitoring/README.md

 - We recommend using the PlatformIO extension on vscode to compile the Arduino code (`window-controller`) and ESP code (`temperature-monitoring-subsystem`) and load them onto each board.
 - The HTTP service can be run via the `RunHttpService` class.
-- The Control Unit can be run via the `RunControlUnit` class (likely won't work since the MQTT server subscription has run out).
+- The Control Unit can be run via the `RunControlUnit` class (likely won't work properly since the MQTT server subscription will have run out by then).
 - The Dashboard can be launched by simply opening `index.html` in a browser.